General Assembly Update – End of Session

 Welcome Our New Staff!

 In the past few months we have been joined by a number of fantastic new staff members!
-Meet the staff who have started with us since October 2021: Hannah Flamm (she/her) – Attorney, Immigrant Advocacy Program Hannah Flamm joined the Legal Aid Justice Center’s Immigrant Advocacy Program as an immigration attorney in 2021.
-Previously, she […]
+Meet the staff who have started with us since July: Emily Smith (she/her) – Attorney, Economic Justice Program Emily joined LAJC in June 2022.
+Prior to working at LAJC, she worked for the Legal Aid Society of Eastern […]

 Read more